What to see in Porto on a weekend?

 Porto and its famous wines

-Another thing you have in mind when visiting Porto is wine that has taken the same name of the city where it is manufactured.
+Another thing you have to have in mind when visiting Porto is the wine that has taken the same name of the city where it is manufactured.
 Porto is a sweet, intense, very rich wine with almost 20 degrees of alcohol, so you have to be careful 😉

 The south bank of the river is full of wineries, curiously not to the city of Porto, but to the city of Vilanova de Gaia.
-A little later I tell you about their cellars.
+A little later, I will tell you about their cellars.

 If you want to do a tour of their vineyards and wineries this link is for you.
-Our recommendation is, if you go in high season, book in advance.
+Our recommendation is, if you go during the high tourist season, book in advance.

-What to visit in Porto on a weekend?
+What to visit in Porto in 2 awesome days?

 What’s the most important thing to see in Porto in two days?
 You can do the visits in this order if you want.

-One thing I do recommend is that you buy the Porto Card without transportation if you are carrying your own car (€5 day or €8 two days) or with transportation if you have gone by plane (€10.50 a day or €18 two days), also buy it at the airport and you are already saving money.
+One thing I do recommend is that you buy the Porto Card without transportation if you are carrying your own car (€5 day or €8 two days) or with transportation if you arrived by plane (€10.50 a day or €18 two days), which you can buy at the airport and are therefore already saving money.

-The non-transportation card gives you free access to some monuments and discounted on others.
+The non-transportation card gives you free access to some monuments and discounts on others.
 The card with transport also gives you unlimited transport.

 Allied Avenue and Freedom Square